TMackay-Champion/LinaForma/PCA_phase_composition/README.md

 4) output = ???.
 This should be a .csv file name for outputting the K-means clustering results (e.g., "outputs.csv").

 ## Outputs
-The code will output a number of plots, including a 2D PCA plot with accompanying variable vectors.
+The code will output a number of plots, including a 2D PCA plot with accompanying variable vectors and a probability density estimate for each variable.
+If k_plot = 1, then a CSV file will be output grouping the data into clusters.